Banner Health

 • Chronic hoarseness or throat clearing

-With screening and early detection, you can identify Barrett’s esophagus and start treating it before it leads to more serious conditions.
+Screening and early detection can help identify Barrett’s esophagus before it leads to more serious conditions.

 • Chest pain